apurvsinghgautam/UserCred-Hack/README.md

 <li>Convert these python files into exe files</li>
 <li>Put all the files into a pendrive</li>
 <li>Create an autorun file to run the applications at startup</li>
-<li>After successful running of the applications output files will be generfated in the pendrive</li>
+<li>After successful running of the applications output files will be generated in the pendrive</li>
 </ul>

 Enjoy!